Edwintsoi/Rossmann-Sale/README.md

 This is my 1st Data Science's Group Project

-Rossman Store Sales.pdf is Report!!!
+Rossman Store Sales.pdf is the report!!!